Renaataa/Renaataa/README.md

 ### Mobile / Web frontend developer (Freelance)

 Bachelor's degree in Computer Networks and Data Processing from the University of Lodz.
 One year of freelance experience.

-My skills / used technologies:
+My skills / used technologies:\
-&nbsp;• React / React Native
+• React / React Native\
-• JavaScript / TypeScript
+• JavaScript / TypeScript\
-• Java
+• Java\
-• Android
+• Android\

 Happy to see you on my GitHub (^ᴗ^)